-Cambria introduces seven new designs in three distinct and beautiful collections.
-With the addition of the seven designs, Cambria now offers 133 designs in nine collections.
-In the Marble Collection™, Swanbridge™, Carrick™ and Weybourne™ expand Cambria’s elegant marble palette, offering the classic, sought-after sophistication of marble, but none of the maintenance.
-Helmsley™ Harlech™ and Princetown™ are three distinctive, rich and exceptional designs that make an impressive statement in any space.
-Hadley™ adds more depth with a bold navy design and unlimited versatility in the Desert Collection™.
+Cambria introduces nine new designs in three distinct and beautiful collections, expanding Cambria's palette to 133 designs in nine collections.
+In the Marble Collection™, Swanbridge™, Carrick™, and Weybourne™ offer the classic, sought-after sophistication of marble, but none of the maintenance.
+Helmsley™, Harlech™, and Princetown™ are three distinctive, rich, and exceptional designs in the Coastal Collection™ that make an impressive statement in any space.
+Hadley™, Canongate™, and Kentmere™ add more depth and unlimited versatility in the Desert Collection™.

-Cambria and the Arthritis Society proudly announce the launch of Camp Cambria in Ontario, a no-cost, six-day residential camp, for children ages 8-17 who are living with childhood arthritis.
-Camp Cambria will be held at Camp Maple Leaf, a not-for-profit sleepover camp for children with unique challenges.
+Cambria and The Arthritis Society proudly announce the launch of Camp Cambria in Ontario.
+Camp Cambria is a no-cost, six-day residential camp for children ages 8-17 who are living with juvenile arthritis.
+Camp Cambria in Ontario will be held at Camp Maple Leaf, a not-for-profit resident camp for children with unique challenges.
 In addition to traditional camp activities, Camp Cambria in Ontario provides important tools and resources related to positive self-esteem and effective disease management.

-Cambria’s newest partner is revealed—real estate investor, contractor, entrepreneur, and HGTV star—Scott McGillivray.
-Scott will help educate and guide consumers on how to renovate and invest wisely, adding value and years of enjoyment to their homes through a free online course, Dream.
+Cambria’s newest partner is revealed—real estate investor, contractor, entrepreneur, and Income Property star—Scott McGillivray.
+Scott will help educate and guide consumers on how to renovate and invest wisely, adding value and years of enjoyment to their homes through an educational video series Dream.
 Plan.
 Do.

-The Cambria Gallery – Buckhead Atlanta opens in partnership with Atlanta Kitchen, in the heart of the renowned Buckhead, Atlanta shopping district, home to many interior design shops.
-On display are various applications, including a bar, vanity, conference table and unique quartz applications.
+Cambria Gallery – Buckhead Atlanta opens in partnership with Atlanta Kitchen, in the heart of the renowned Buckhead shopping district, home to many interior design shops.
+On display are various applications, including a bar, vanity, conference table, and unique quartz applications.

-New Distribution Centers open in Florida (Miami), Arizona (Phoenix), Texas (Houston and Dallas), and New York (Long Island), to accommodate growth and partnerships in major markets.
+New distribution centers open in Florida (Miami), Arizona (Phoenix), Texas (Houston and Dallas), New York (Long Island), and Illinois (Chicago), to accommodate growth and partnerships in major markets.

-Cambria creates the first Camp Cambria, in partnership with the Arthritis Foundation of the Upper Midwest, to help kids with Juvenile Arthritis feel the joy of a community of campers just like them.
-Camp Cambria is a free, 6-day overnight experience at Camp Courage in Maple Lake, Minnesota.
+Cambria creates the first Camp Cambria, in partnership with Arthritis Foundation of the Upper Midwest, to help kids with juvenile arthritis feel the joy of a community of campers just like them.
+Camp Cambria is a free, six-day overnight experience at Camp Courage in Maple Lake, Minnesota.
 In addition to traditional camp activities, Camp Cambria provides important tools and resources related to positive self-esteem and effective disease management.

-The Cambria Gallery on El Paseo is the second gallery in Palm Desert, located in the heart of Palm Desert’s most upscale shopping district.
-The gallery brings the freshest, most-beautiful designs to a space where homeowners and trade professionals can dream, design, plan and collaborate.
+The Cambria Gallery on El Paseo is the second gallery in Palm Desert, California, located in the heart of the Coachella Valley's most upscale shopping district.
+The gallery brings the freshest, most beautiful designs to a space where homeowners and trade professionals can dream, design, plan, and collaborate.

 The Cambria Gallery – Rochester is located in the historic Riverside Building in the heart of downtown Rochester, Minnesota.
-The gallery features a myriad of innovative and inspirational kitchen, bath and commercial installations, unique fabrication techniques and full 4.5 ft. by 10 ft. quartz slabs.
+The gallery features a myriad of innovative and inspirational kitchen, bath and commercial installations, unique fabrication techniques, and full-size slabs.

 Cambria announces the Cambria Gallery on 7th, located in the heart of downtown Minneapolis.
 The gallery showcases a myriad of innovative vignettes, created by locally renowned designers and craftsmen.
 The gallery provides a convenient location to collaborate and experience the movement in Cambria’s trend-setting design palette.

-Cambria doubles capacity by adding 408,000 square feet and two new production lines to the Minnesota production plant.
+Cambria doubles capacity by adding 408,000 square feet and two new production lines to the Minnesota processing facility.
 This marks the second plant expansion in Cambria’s 12-year history.

-As a family-owned business, we understand what a home represents: peace of mind.
-That's why our goal is to make buying or refinancing a home as secure, easy and stress-free as possible for buyers, borrowers, lenders and real estate agents alike.
+As a family-owned business, Cambria understands what a home represents: peace of mind.
+Cambria Title is established to make buying or refinancing a home as secure, easy, and stress-free as possible for buyers, borrowers, lenders, and real estate agents alike.

-Cambria opens a state-of-the-art studio showcasing exceptional quality in design detail and fabrication, in the King East Design District of Toronto.
+Cambria opens a state-of-the-art gallery showcasing exceptional quality in design detail and fabrication in the King East Design District of Toronto.

 Cambria opens its Orlando Distribution Center, serving the fast-growing Florida market.

-Cambria solidifies its position as the leader in color innovation, introducing 12 new designs with The Waterstone Collection.
+Cambria solidifies its position as the leader in innovation, introducing 12 new designs with the Waterstone Collection™.
 Inspired by the natural movement of water over stone, the collection incorporates technology that once seemed impossible for quartz.
 Cambria's designs now total nearly 100.

-Cambria unveils an unprecedented 21 new designs, with looks never-before seen in quartz, mimicking onyx, marble and granite.
-The launch includes two new collections --The Cambrian Collection™, capturing all the color, pattern and movement of classic stone, and The Jewel Collection™, featuring shimmering crystals from deep within the surface.
+Cambria unveils two new collections and an unprecedented 21 new designs, with looks never before seen in quartz, mimicking onyx, marble, and granite.
+The Cambrian Collection™ captures all the color, pattern, and movement of classic stone.
+The Jewel Collection™ designs feature shimmering crystals from deep within the surface.

 Cambria opens a new distribution center in San Francisco, California.
-Cambria'a newly-launched California division now serves that unique market through Distribution Centers in both the northern and southern regions of the state.
+Cambria'a newly-launched California division now serves that unique market through distribution centers in both the northern and southern regions of the state.

-Cambria launches 16 new designs, adding to the Quarry and Desert Collections™, and expanding Cambria's design palette to 64.
+Cambria launches 16 new designs, adding to the Quarry Collection™ and Desert Collection™, and expanding Cambria's design palette to 64.

-Cambria Financial is developed and begins providing mortgage and other financial services to help Cambria customers finance their home improvement projects.
+Cambria® Mortgage™ is developed and begins providing mortgages and other financial services to help Cambria customers finance their home improvement projects.

-Cambria expands its presence in Southern California, opening a Cambria Studio in Palm Desert for designers and consumers.
+Cambria expands its presence in Southern California, opening Cambria Gallery on Cook Street in Palm Desert to inspire designers and consumers.
 The gallery showcases a variety of innovative vignettes and applications, as well as samples and full-sized slabs.

-Cambria begins its Lexus Partnership Program.
-Providing exclusive markets to key partners, the Lexus initiative values intimate partnerships and deep relationships.
-Lexus Partners are highly evolved businesses that meet criteria related to sales success, exceptional quality, high-level customer service and a commitment to marketing.
+Cambria begins its Lexus Partner program.
+Providing exclusive markets to key partners, the Lexus Partner initiative values intimate partnerships and deep relationships.
+Lexus Partners are highly evolved businesses that meet criteria related to sales success, exceptional quality, high-level customer service, and a commitment to marketing.

 To keep pace with demand, Cambria opens additional FabShops in Toronto and Cleveland.